-The versatility and variety of wine makes it a perfect beverage for all occasions, from a glass with dinner to special occasions.
+The versatility and variety of wine make it a perfect beverage for all occasions, from a glass with dinner to special occasions.
 Here at Kimmel, we offer 16 different types of wine for purchase ranging from red and white grape varietals to numerous sweet fruit wines.
 So how does our wine get from fruit in the orchard to a bottle in your home?

 The process of making wine starts with grapes and fruit from our orchard.
-After each respective fruit is harvested, it travels down the road to Whiskey Run Creek in Brownsville, NE where the fermentation process begins.
+After each respective fruit is harvested, it travels down the road to Whiskey Run Creek in Brownsville, Nebraska, where the fermentation process begins.
 Fruit is juiced and then loaded into large tanks to ferment.
 The amount of time each batch ferments determines the alcohol content.
 At the winery, there are several wine varieties that are able to ferment at once.
 The grape wines are fermented first after harvesting in early fall.
 These wines are the easiest to over ferment and are usually kept in a cooling stainless steel tank.
 The fruit wines like apples and strawberries are usually fermented in the winter months because they are not as particular as grape wines.

-Our fruit takes a long journey from orchard to wine bottle, but it makes the perfect beverage for any occasion.
+Our fruit takes a long journey from our orchard to a wine bottle, but it makes the perfect beverage for any occasion.
 Next time you are at the Apple Barn, try a wine tasting to discover which of our wines is your favorite!